 of PSK been done in people?

-PSK has been studied in patients with gastric cancer, colorectal cancer, and lung cancer.
+PSK has been studied in patients with gastric cancer, breast cancer, colorectal cancer, and lung cancer.
 It has been used as adjuvant therapy in thousands of cancer patients since the mid-1970s.
 PSK has been safely used in people for a long time in Japan and few side effects have been reported.

 Studies of PSK as adjuvant therapy for gastric cancer include the following: